Home » Engineering » chemical engineering » What is a coal?Know about Composition of coal,Classification of coal and analysis of a coal

 Understanding Elemental Composition of a coal

-Elemental composition focuses on quantifying the presence of key chemical elements, including carbon (C), hydrogen (H), nitrogen (N), sulfur (S),and oxygen (O).
+Firstly, elemental composition quantifies key elements; indeed, it measures carbon (C), furthermore hydrogen (H), consequently nitrogen (N), therefore sulfur (S), additionally oxygen (O).
+Moreover, this analysis is crucial, thus aiding precision.
+Meanwhile, labs rely on it, similarly using it in research.
+Hence, it is essential, besides accurate, ultimately driving science.
 These elements form the building blocks of countless organic and inorganic compounds, and their precise measurement is fundamental to the field of chemical engineering.

 1. Carbon (C):